Zahia Hamdane

 Zahia Hamdane (born 14 May 1965) is a French politician from La France Insoumise (LFI).
 In the 2024 French legislative election, she was elected to the National Assembly.

 Biography

 Family background

 She is the daughter of a harki father and a mother who was a member of the Algerian National Liberation Front.
 She grew up in the Briquetterie estate, a northern district of Amiens, in a modest environment.
 Her father was hired as a skilled labourer, first on the assembly lines of the Ferodo factory, a supplier to the automobile industry, then at the Cosserat factory, the flagship of the Amiens textile industry.
 For her part, her mother carried out sewing work for the inhabitants of the estate.

 Zahia Hamdane is a trained special needs educator.
-She worked as a recreation center facilitator, then as a special needs educator before becoming director of a child protection facility.
+She worked as a recreation center facilitator, then as a special educator before becoming director of a child protection facility.

 She is the mother of three children.